-We all have that one makeup product that has expired but we just can’t seem to get rid of it because it still smells OK and looks OK, so why not?
+We all have that one makeup product we loved a little too much and a little too long past its expiration date.
+Although it’s expired, we just can’t seem to get rid of it because it still works just fine, so what’s the harm?
 Just like we shouldn’t eat expired foods, we also shouldn’t use expired makeup products.
 Why?
-Because there are certain side effects to using expired makeup products that can seriously damage your health.
+Because there are certain risks and side effects to using expired makeup products that can seriously damage your health.

 Many women end up with eye infections from cosmetics, and in some rare cases, they have been temporarily or permanently blinded by an eye cosmetic.

 According to research, mascara is the one product you should fear most.
 Even though it is a pity to throw away a half-used mascara– you should.
 Using mascara that is over three months old can increase the risk of pink eye and other inflammatory conditions.
 We already know that our eyes are the most susceptible area to infections.
 In the roots where our lashes grow, there are thousands of pores, glands, and tear ducts that have bacteria on them.
 If you wear contact lenses you can also transmit fungus (which can grow on your lenses).
 When we use a mascara brush, we automatically contaminate it.
 Over time, the infected brush leads to a buildup of bacteria in the cosmetics container.
 This increases the chance of an eye infection or an allergic reaction with each use of the product.